julian-8897/Non-Euclidean-NN/README.md

 2. Euclidean & Hyperbolic VAE, evaluated on MNIST, and CelebA data sets.

 Notes:
-1. Model architectures can be found under the 'models' package
+1. Model architectures can be found under the 'models' package.
-2. Additional supplementary modules can be found under the 'hypmath' package
+2. Additional supplementary modules can be found under the 'hypmath' package.